Greipio/ruby/README.md

 ## Usage

-Here's how you use the methods:
+Here's how you can use the Greip Gem in your Ruby project:

 ### 1. IP Lookup Method

+Use this method to retrieve the information of a given IP address.

 ```ruby
 require 'greip'